unimarkup/specification/README.md

 ### Internationalization and localization

-Using the attribute block, it is possible to specify identifiers to blocks of text.
+Using the attribute block, it is possible to specify identifiers to blocks of text explicitly.
+Otherwise identifiers are added implicitly by unimarkup.
+Every text is then stored in a table with its identifier.
+New languages can be added, by adding the translated texts into a new column.
-So it is possible to make a map of identifiers and block of texts that can be replaced with texts of other languages.

-Every language should again be written in unimarkup syntax.